Pakistan's Arshad Nadeem wins historic javelin gold in Olympics

 Fahad Ali Al Shamsi, Secretary General of the UAE Jiu-Jitsu and Mixed Martial Arts Federation, congratulated the team for its stellar performance

-Pakistan's Arshad Nadeem won the men's javelin throw gold at the Paris Olympics with an Olympic record throw of 92.97 on Thursday.
+Arshad Nadeem won gold in the men's javelin on Thursday, beating defending champion Neeraj Chopra of India to clinch Pakistan's first Olympic medal in athletics.

+Nadeem threw his arms up in celebration after breaking the Olympic record on his second throw with a stunning 92.97 metres - the best in the world this year.

-This is Pakistan's first Olympic gold in an individual category in history.
+This is Pakistan's first Olympic gold in an individual category in history and their first gold in the Summer Games since their hockey team won its third gold medal in 1984.

-India's Neeraj Chopra, gold medallist at the Tokyo Games, won the silver with a throw of 89.45.
+Chopra, comfortably ahead in qualifiers and favourite to win, looked off his best form.
+His best of 89.45 was also his only valid attempt as he fouled on his five other attempts.

+Grenada's Anderson Peters won bronze with 88.54, a redemptive moment for the two-time world champion after he failed to make it to the final at the Tokyo Games three years ago.

 Fahad Ali Al Shamsi, Secretary General of the UAE Jiu-Jitsu and Mixed Martial Arts Federation, congratulated the team for its stellar performance